thoughtbot/ruby-science/release/ruby-science.md

 Not all reasons to change are created equal.

-As a developer, you know which changes are likely from experience or just common sense.
+As a developer, you can anticipate likely changes based on your experience&mdash;or just common sense.
 For example, attributes and business rules for invitations are likely to change, so we know that this class will change as invitations evolve in the application.

 Regular expressions are powerful but tricky beasts, so it's likely that we'll have to adjust our regular expression.
 It might be nice to encapsulate that somewhere else, such as in a [custom validator](#extract-validator).

-It would be unwise to guess as to what delivery mechanisms may loom in the distant future, but it's not out of the realm of possibility that we'll need to send messages using an internal private messaging system or another service like Facebook or Twitter.
+It's not always helpful to speculate as to what delivery mechanisms may loom in the distant future, but it's not out of the realm of possibility that we'll need to send messages using an internal private messaging system, or another service like Facebook or Twitter.
 Therefore, it may be worthwhile to use [dependency injection](#inject-dependencies) to remove the details of delivery from this model.
 This may also make testing easier and make the class easier to understand